 A Master of Science program for persons desiring advanced study in teaching agriculture in public schools, or in communications and leadership, or extension education.
 Students in the curriculum take graduate courses in both technical and professional education.
-For additional information contact Dr. Harry Boone, (304) 293-5451; email: Harry.Boone@mail.wvu.edu
+For additional information contact Dr. Aaron Giorgi (304) 293-5707; email: aaron.giorgi@mail.wvu.edu